ujwal5/AI-Transcriber/README.md

 - WhisperX
 - Pyannote.audio

+Further you can edit in the code and add a line where if you want to save the output in .txt file
+# Set the output file name
+output_file = "transcript.txt"

+# Save the transcript to a text file
+transcriber.save_transcript(result, output_file)

+print(f"Transcript saved to: {output_file}")

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.